Lumesh Syntax Manual 1 (Basic Syntax)

 Edge Cases:

-- Accessing an array index that is out of bounds will trigger an
+- Accessing an out-of-bounds array index will trigger an

 out of bounds

-error. - Array slicing supports negative numbers, indicating indices counted from the end.
+error. - Array slicing supports negative indices, counting from the end.

 - Indexing a non-indexable object will trigger the following error: